guydoshlab/ribofootPrinter2/README.md

 ```unix
 pwd
 ```
-You should see the prompt return the name of the folder: ribofootPrinter2-main
+You should see the prompt return the name of the folder.

 # Requirements for running ribofootPrinter
 ## Environment